Skip to main content

 What if my key gets exposed?

 OS Data Hub API keys should be treated like any secret/credential.
-If exposed please contact #ask-operations-engineering slack channel or operations-engineering@digital.justice.gov.uk immediately for the key to be revoked and a replacement issued.
+If exposed you can recycle your key via your Team Space.

 Whilst the API provides data that is already in the public domain, there is the potential for financial risk to the Ministry of Justice should a key be misused.